awslabs/aws-sdk-rust/README.md

 **Please Note: The SDK is currently released as an alpha and is intended strictly for feedback purposes only.
 Do not use this SDK for production workloads.**

 This SDK for Rust is code generated from [Smithy models](https://awslabs.github.io/smithy/) that represent each underlying AWS service.
-To view the code gen machinery, navigate to [Smithy-Rust code generator repo](https://github.com/awslabs/smithy-rs).
+To view the code gen machinery, navigate to [Smithy-Rust code gen machinery repo](https://github.com/awslabs/smithy-rs).

 ## Getting Started with the SDK